 How Long Does Fin Rot Take To Heal

-Betta fish will experience fin regrowth over time (usually several months), the fish’s body will heal quite quickly.
+Betta fish will experience fin regrowth over time (usually several months), and the fish’s body will heal quite quickly.
 Providing there is no major fin damage, you will need to wait patiently and nurse your betta fish back to health.

 You can tell if fin rot is getting better by your betta fish’s general mood, and the fins should appear less mushy.

 As long as the fin damage has stopped, you can be assured that the fin rot has been cured.
 During the fin-regrowth stage, fins that grow back have a transparent appearance and are very fragile.
 Once the color returns they should be fully formed.

-How To Prevent Betta Fin Rot
+How To Prevent Fin Rot In Betta Fish

 The best way to treat betta fish fin rot is through prevention, so let’s find out how to prevent betta fin rot and ensure you take all the necessary steps.